 2. Sony WH-CH710N

 You can control playback, volume, and access Google Assistant or Alexa directly from the onboard buttons.
 While this isn’t as high-tech as touch controls, it does mean misfires are less likely to occur.
-If you have a hard-limit of $200 and want pretty goog noise cancellation, these are the headphones for you.
+If you have a hard-limit of $200 and want pretty good noise cancellation, these are the headphones for you.
 Not to mention you can often find them on special and get them for much less.

 3. Sony MDR-7506